cerebral-legacy/cerebral-website/app/markdown/doc_context_providers.md

 ## Context providers

 There are two different ways Cerebral can be enhanced.
-We have already talked about the shared modules, like **cerebral-module-http**, but there is also a concept of providers.
+We have already talked about the shared modules, like **cerebral-module-http**, but there is also a concept of context providers.
 As already mentioned all actions executed by signals has a context:

 ```javascript
 function myAction(context) {